Voynich Manuscript Solved? A Linguist Thinks He’s Figured Out What Language It’s In, So That’s A Start

 So is it coded?
 Is it written in some ancient and forgotten language?
 Is it instructions from aliens?
 Or is it all just an elaborate hoax?

-Gerard Cheshire, a linguist and research associate at the University of Bristol, thinks that he’s figured out what language it’s in, in a paper published in the academic journal Romance Studies.
+Gerard Cheshire, a linguist and research associate at the University of Bristol, thinks that he’s figured out what language it’s in, according to a paper published in the academic journal Romance Studies.

 The Voynich manuscript, a mysterious text from the Middle Ages which has baffled cryptographers since it was found in an Italian monastery in 1912, has been deciphered by researchers @BristolUni, @bbc reports https://t.co/W4dIyXjLzH